 Alternative 4 represents the most extreme action the United States could take to address international overfishing of WCNPO striped marlin.
-Based on the 2019 assessment (ISC 2019), even prohibiting retention of striped marlin in U.S. fisheries under Alternative 4 would not end the international overfishing of the stock.
-We anticipate that adopting Alternative 4 would provide, at best, a minor short-term benefit to the WCNPO striped marlin stock.
-Ending overfishing would require catch reductions across all international fleets catching this stock.
+Based on the 2023 assessment (ISC 2023) and new international catch limits with CMM 2024-06, prohibiting retention of striped marlin in U.S. fisheries under Alternative 4 would reduce fishing mortality on the stock well below the level that results in overfishing, although, at best, we anticipate prohibiting retention of WCNPO stripe marlin would result in small-scale, short-term, minor beneficial effects on recovery of the striped marlin stock, given that the U.S. limit under CMM 2024-06 is less than 10% of the overall limit for the stock.

 Alternative 4 would have a much greater socioeconomic impact relative to the impacts of the no action or other action Alternatives described previously.
-As referenced and presented in Section 2.1, U.S. catches of WCNPO striped marlin averaged 306 t from 2016-2020.
-Using 2021 prices, a complete ban on the retention of striped marlin results in an overall loss of about \$2.0 million for the fishery.
-Across the 147 permitted longline vessels in the Hawaii deep-set and shallow-set longline fisheries in August 2022, this economic loss would be about \$13,560/vessel.
-We consider Alternative 4 to present a minor long-term economic impact to the affected fisheries.
+As referenced and presented in Section 2.1, U.S. catches of WCNPO striped marlin averaged 330 t from 2014-2023.
+Using 2021 prices, a complete ban on the retention of striped marlin results in an overall loss of about \$1.85 million for the fishery.
+Across the 145 average permitted longline vessels in the Hawaii deep-set and shallow-set longline fisheries, this economic loss would be about \$12,740 per vessel per year.
+If catches were as high as they were in 2019, the economic loss would be approximately \$2.56 million, or \$17,690/vessel per year.
+We consider Alternative 4 to present a minor-scale, long-term, minor to moderate adverse economic impact to the affected fisheries.

-While striped marlin are non-target catch in existing fisheries, they are retained due to the economic value of the fish.
+Striped marlin are retained due to the economic value of the fish.
 With the at vessel mortality rate of striped marlin estimated at 52% (Section 2.4), Alternative 4 would result in dead discards without any economic benefit to U.S. fisheries.
-Additionally, lack of other international fishery regulations on this stock would put U.S. fisheries at an economic disadvantage compared to the fisheries of other nations.
+Additionally, prohibiting WCNPO striped marlin retention would put U.S. fisheries at an economic disadvantage compared to the fisheries of other nations.

-As described for Alternative 1 (Section 4.1.2), these longline fisheries do not have a large adverse environmental effect on stocks of fish that may be caught by subsistence fisherman or on other marine resources that may be targeted for subsistence consumption.
+As described for Alternative 1 (Section 4.1.2), these longline fisheries do not have a large adverse environmental effect on stocks of fish that may be caught by other fisherman or on other marine resources that may be targeted for subsistence consumption.
 The fisheries do not pollute marine waters and, thus, do not have adverse effects to human health or on marine life.
-NMFS and the Council manage fisheries through Federal regulations that are intended to conserve marine resources and habitats to enhance the economic and social well-being of fishing communities, including members of minority populations and low-income populations.
+NMFS and the Council manage fisheries through Federal regulations that are intended to conserve marine resources and habitats to enhance the economic and social well-being of fishing communities and other communities.
 The proposed action under Alternative 4 would not change the manner in which these longline fisheries operate, except for prohibiting striped marlin retention.
-The regulations apply equally to all holders of Hawaii Longline limited entry permits and so this Alternative will not disproportionately affect any particular subset of these fishing communities or the community at large, including minority or low-income communities.
-Like the no action Alternative, we anticipate Alternative 4 to have no effect in the short- or long-term on environmental justice including subsistence fisheries and consumption.
+The regulations apply equally to all holders of Hawaii Longline limited entry permits and so this Alternative will not disproportionately affect any particular subset of these fishing communities or the community at large.
+Like the no action Alternative, we anticipate Alternative 4 to have no effect in the short- or long-term on socio-economic setting, except for economic effects on fishery participants.